nodejs/nodejs.org/README.md

 On a technical level, inspiration has been taken from the `iojs.org` repo while design and content has been migrated from the old [nodejs.org repo](https://github.com/nodejs/nodejs.org-archive).
 These technical changes have helped to facilitate community involvement and empower the foundation's internationalization communities to provide alternative website content in other languages.

-This repo's issues section has become the primary home for the Website WG's coordination efforts (meeting planning, minute approval, etc.).
+This repo's issues section has become the primary home for the Website WG's coordination efforts (meeting planning, minute approval, etc).

 ## Contributing